m-ripper/vuex-multi-history/README.md

 });
 ```

-As you can see you also need to provide an `allocate`-function, which is of the type `AllocationFunction` and determines in which history the next entry will be saved, based on the mutation.  \
+As you can see you also need to provide an `allocate`-function, which is of the type `AllocateFunction` and determines in which history the next entry will be saved, based on the mutation. \
-You can read more about the `AllocationFunction` [here]().
+You can read more about the `AllocateFunction` [here]().

 > If you do not pass a `histories`-object to the options, the default-options will be used.